Vision

 Provide High-Quality Amenities and Services

 Travelers have higher expectations than ever, and passenger rail should rise to meet them.
-AAWA believes train stations and passenger cars should be equipped with the amenities needed to make them accessible, comfortable, and useful by modern standards.
+AAWA believes train stations and passenger cars should be equipped with the amenities needed to make them accessible, comfortable, and useful by modern standards, such as the new Airo train sets that are coming into service in 2026.
+The long-planned customs pre-clearance facility in Vancouver, BC reduces time and inconvenience for rail travelers between Washington state and Canada.
 The latest scheduling, ticketing, and mapping technologies should be leveraged to make the entire experience seamless for every passenger.
 Offering reasonably frequent departures for every line will allow us to take advantage of economies of scale with track upgrades, station improvements, and equipment orders that give us a better bang-for-the-buck without compromising on utility.